 (Optional) Encourage students to present their circular idea in an elevator pitch, which is a brief, persuasive speech used to spark interest in others about their idea.
 It should be short enough to be delivered in the time span of an elevator ride, typically 30 seconds to 2 minutes.
-The goal is to get the listener interested in learning more about the idea.
 It should be clear, concise, and easy to understand.